cortexlabs/cortex/docs/deployments/predictor.md

     Optional.

     Args:
-        model_path: Local path to model if specified by user in API configuration, otherwise None.
+        model_path: Local path to model file or dir if specified by user in API configuration, otherwise None.
         metadata: Custom dictionary specified by the user in API configuration.
     """
     pass